 List of Android viruses

 There are millions of Android viruses.
-Here are the top ten of the most common viruses out there.
+Here is the top ten of the most common viruses out there.
 Top Android viruses list 2019:

-Most of these viruses were found in dozens of Android apps which are available to download outside the Google Play Store, on third-party websites.
+Most of these viruses were found in dozens of Android apps that are available to download outside the Google Play Store, on third-party websites.

 iOS vs Android malware statistics

 Android devices are nearly 50 times more likely to be infected by malware than iOS devices.
 The fact that Android is open source makes it more vulnerable.
 Its open design is inherently more exploitable than iOS.

 In iOS, the source code isn’t released to app developers and the owners of iOS devices aren’t able to modify the code themselves either.
 The iOS operating system is designed to limit access to core functionality and the ability to execute actions and code that would interact with core functionality.
 Doing so makes iOS less versatile but more secure and less likely to get infected.

 Also, Apple is strict on getting its users to keep their operating system up-to-date, while most Android devices with more than a couple of years are running on security-obsolete Android versions.

 Bear in mind that there isn’t a 100% secure device or operating system.
 Android viruses are by no means as prevalent as media outlets want you to believe, and your device is much more at risk of theft than it is a virus.